CraftAcademyLabs/ca_course/hello-world.md

 ![](/assets/ember-5-tests-passing.png)

-We will add a final test to this Hello World application.
+We will add another small feature to this Hello World application.
 We want to make sure that the index url of the app redirects to the `/hello-world` url.
+Let's start with adding a test case.

 !FILENAME tests/acceptance/hello-world-test.js
 ```javascript